 It can be used to send out webmentions and pingbacks for new posts on static sites.

 Telegraph is an open source project and hosted service for sending webmentions and pingbacks.
 You can use it to send mentions to all links on a page, or send a webmention with specific source and target.

 webmention.app is a platform agnostic service that will check a given URL or feed for any number of content entries, discover whether there are links that support webmentions, then send the webmention to the target.
 It is intended for an automated workflow and includes simple instructions on how to integrate into existing workflows (using tools like IFTTT or the command line or Netlify).

 Pushl is an open-source tool for sending webmentions from pages discovered from arbitrary RSS/Atom feeds

-Tools you can install to send webmentions
+Tools you can use or install to send webmentions